web3/web3.js/docs/docs/guides/10_web3_eth/methods.md

 ## signRaw

 The [signRaw](/api/web3-eth/function/signRaw) method is used to sign a message or data using a private key.
-This is often used to prove ownership or authorship of a specific piece of data or to provide cryptographic proof in various Ethereum-related operations.
+The difference between this method and the [sign](/api/web3-eth/function/sign) method is that this method will not be prefixed with `"\\x19Ethereum Signed Message:\\n" + message.length + message` first before signing it.

 ## signTransaction